edge-core/sonic-swss/doc/swss-schema.md

 ---------------------------------------------
 ### INTF_TABLE
-intfsyncd manages this table.
-In SONiC, CPU (management) and logical ports (vlan, loopback, LAG) are declared in /etc/network/interface and loaded into the INTF_TABLE.
+cfgmgrd manages this table.
+In SONiC, CPU (management) and logical ports (vlan, loopback, LAG) are declared in /etc/network/interface and /etc/sonic/config_db.json and loaded into the INTF_TABLE.

 IP prefixes are formatted according to [RFC5954](https://tools.ietf.org/html/rfc5954) with a prefix length appended to the end